 The FAQ section provides answers to common questions about using the SSRC Web site and accessing its resources.
 If you can't find the information you need, please email us at email@example.com.

 The Self-Sufficiency Research Clearinghouse (SSRC), funded by the U.S. Department of Health and Human Services, Administration for Children and Families, Office of Planning, Research, and Evaluation, is designed to collect, catalogue and disseminate quality research and resources relevant to researchers and professionals invested in the self-sufficiency of low-income families and individuals.
 The SSRC was launched on February 15, 2012 to provide a central hub for the exchange of information between researchers, practitioners, and policymakers.
 The SSRC Library collection is constantly growing and evolving.
+ICF administers the SSRC through a cooperative agreement with the Office of Planning, Research and Evaluation (Grant #90PD0298).

 Please refer to the remainder of the FAQs in this section.
 If you don’t find what you are seeking, we welcome your inquiries, ideas and suggestions.
 Please email us at firstname.lastname@example.org to share your thoughts.